-This chapter introduces the fundamental structures and algorithms in conversational agents, also known as spoken dialogue systems, or spoken language systems.

-These are programs which communicate with users in spoken natural language in order to make travel arrangements, answer questions about weather or sports, route telephone calls, act as a general telephone assistant, or perform even more sophisticated tasks.
+This chapter introduces the fundamental structures and algorithms in conversational agents.
+Conversational agents most often communicate via speech rather than text, and so they are also known as spoken dialogue systems, or spoken language systems.
+These programs communicate with users in spoken natural language in order to make travel arrangements, answer questions about weather or sports, route telephone calls, act as a general telephone assistant, or perform even more sophisticated tasks.

 Many of these tasks involve telephony, and also involve mobile situations where a large screen and keyboard may not be available (Cohen and Oviatt, 1994).
-Applications relating to the domain of travel are thus very common.
-Indeed travel planning and management has been a key concern of dialogue systems since the early influential GUS system for planning airline travel (Bobrow et al., 1977).
+Applications relating to travel are thus very common.
+Indeed, travel planning and management has been a key concern of dialogue systems since the early influential GUS system for planning airline travel (Bobrow et al., 1977).
 More recently, a number of spoken language systems for booking airline flights were built under the Air Traffic Information System (ATIS) (Hemphill et al., 1990) and Communicator (Walker, 2001) programs.

-We will use this travel domain as an example throughout the chapter (as we used it to discuss grammar rules for parsing ATIS sentences in Ch.
-11).
-Fig. 22.1 shows a sample dialogue from a Communicator system, taken from Xu and Rudnicky (2000).
+conversation Dialogue We will use this travel domain as an example throughout the chapter (as we used it to discuss grammar rules for parsing ATIS sentences in Ch.
+12).
+Fig. 24 shows a sample dialogue from a Communicator system, taken from Xu and Rudnicky (2000).